Skip to main content

 Introduction

-This is useful when an update causes known issues β€” a bad patch that triggers blue screens, breaks line-of-business software, or creates compatibility problems you haven't resolved yet.
+Use it when a Microsoft update is known to cause problems: a patch that triggers blue screens, breaks line-of-business software, or creates compatibility issues you haven't resolved yet.

 Adding a KB Exclusion

-Navigate to Workspace β†’ KB exclusions in the left sidebar, then click + Add exclusion in the top right.
+Navigate to Workspace → KB exclusions in the left sidebar, then click + Add exclusion in the top right.

 KB Exclusions